The following guidelines apply to the majority of CU Boulder writing except for scientific, statistical, technical and mathematical writing.

 Exceptions: Always use figures for headlines, percentages, decimals, credit hours, GPAs, book sections and pages, ages, distances and dimensions, quantities combining whole numbers and fractions, and when symbols rather than abbreviations are used for units of measure.

-Use the word percent in formal running text.
-Use the percent sign in tables, charts, scientific and statistical copy and some informal and promotional copy.
-Whichever you choose, be consistent throughout a document.
+Use the percent sign (%) in formal running text and in tables, charts, scientific and statistical copy and some informal and promotional copy.

 - We printed the first draft on 8.5" x 11" paper.